 Transparency, immutability, and security, some of these worlds have become synonymous with blockchain.
 The revolutionary tech is finding its applications in almost every business niche.
 Today, we’ll be exploring blockchain applications in Insurance.

 Surprisingly, the amalgamation of blockchain and insurance is not only a discussion topic.
 It has also a high point of conversation among technology providers, insurance providers, and investors.

 When it comes to the insurance sector, the database is the key.
 However, technology enthusiasts add up to the confusion by saying that blockchain is a substitute for the database.
-Instead, it is the internet based smart database which is more efficient and secure than what we have today.
+Instead, it is an internet-based smart database that is more efficient and secure than what we have today.